Involving young people

 What is the Young Theologians in Communion reference group?

 The Communion of Protestant Churches in Europe involves young people in its work.
 Besides special collaborative events, in summer 2020 the Council of the CPCE launched a programme called Young Theologians in Communion, appointing a number of young theologians aged between 21 and 35 years from 15 churches to a reference group.

-After one year of online meetings, we were very glad that a study-conference could take place in Rome (15th to 19th of September 2021).
-Inter alia the work that the CPCE is currently conducting (doctrinal conversations, topics, activities) was presented to the group.
-The members will henceforth participate in different fields of work giving them a chance to comment critically in their role as a reference group.
-This will enable to inject the voice of young people at an early stage into the draft resolutions that will be presented to the CPCE’s committees.
+After one year of online meetings, we were very glad that a study conference could take place in Rome (September 2021), including presentations of the CPCE’s current work (doctrinal conversations, topics, activities) to the group.
+The members participate in different fields of work, giving them a chance to comment critically in their role as a reference group.
+This ensures that the voice of the young generation is heard in different processes, e.g. during the early stages of draft resolutions that will be presented to the CPCE’s committees.

-These young people are all volunteers in this endeavour, which will enable them to experience the diversity of European Protestantism and simultaneously establish an important link between the CPCE and their respective churches.
-At the meetings in November 2020, the group discussed the reception of Leuenberg texts and other documents produced by the CPCE.
+These young people are all volunteers in this endeavour that will enable them to experience the diversity of European Protestantism and simultaneously establish an important link between the CPCE and their respective churches.

 In addition to this programme, the CPCE is collaborating on theological training with the Centro Melantone in Rome and the Centre for Eastern Protestant Theology (ZETO) in Sibiu, with the aim of encouraging Protestant theological studies in predominantly Catholic and Orthodox environments.